Full Database Backups

 For information about how to create log backups, see Working with Transaction Log Backups.

 The following example shows how to create a full database backup by using WITH FORMAT to overwrite any existing backups and create a new media set.
 Then, the example backs up the transaction log.
 In a real-life situation, you would have to perform a series of regular log backups.
-For this example, the AdventureWorks2008R2 sample database is set to use the full recovery model.
+For this example the AdventureWorks sample database must be set to use the full recovery model.

 Creating a Full Database Backup